growdigital/forestgarden.wales/content/tours.md

 {{< figure src="https://res.cloudinary.com/growdigital/image/upload/w_1280/v1544027745/misty-wildlife-pond-26465730067.jpg" alt="Misty view on a sunny morning across pond, young orchard to establised trees" caption="Early morning looking eastward across the Wildlife Pond and newly established forest garden" >}}

-On the **first Saturday of each month** (May to September inclusive), we offer a 2.5 hour tour of our forest garden in Cwm Cou in Ceredigion, near Newcastle Emlyn.
+On the **first Saturday of each month** (May to September inclusive, except June), we offer a 2.5 hour tour of our forest garden in Cwm Cou in Ceredigion, near Newcastle Emlyn.
 This includes a presentation _and_ coffee & cake.
 It’s for anyone interested in learning more about forest gardening.

 The dates for your diary are:

+1. Saturday 6th April 2019
-1. Saturday 4th May 2019
+2. Saturday 4th May 2019
-2. Saturday 1st June 2019
+3. Saturday 15th June 2019 **3rd Saturday**
-3. Saturday 6th July 2019
+4. Saturday 6th July 2019
-4. Saturday 3rd August 2019
+5. Saturday 3rd August 2019
-5. Saturday 7th September 2019
+6. Saturday 7th September 2019

 The tour runs from 10am to 12:30pm.